Program Expands to Lake Oswego

 Backyard Habitat Certification Program Comes to Lake Oswego

-The program provides assistance and incentives to residents with small lots (an acre or smaller) who seek to restore native wildlife habitat to their backyards.
-The program has operated successfully in Portland for a number of years and the Friends of Tryon Creek, together with our partners and the City of Lake Oswego, are looking forward to providing the same opportunity to Lake Oswego residents.
+In Portland and Lake Oswego, the program provides assistance and incentives to residents with small lots (an acre or smaller) who seek to restore native wildlife habitat to their backyards.

 “The Backyard Habitat Certification Program is a great way for residents to make their yards sustainable and more natural”, says Lynn Peterson, the first Lake Oswego resident to receive certification.
 Peterson, a former Clackamas County Commissioner and Lake Oswego Council Member, currently serves as Governor Kitzhaber’s Transportation Advisor.
 She is referring to the significant decrease in water and resources that yards require after going through the certification process.
 Currently, 80% of the potable water that is used in Lake Oswego during the summer months goes to gardening and lawn maintenance.
 Backyard Habitat’s primary goals are to reduce water usage and manage stormwater runoff while simultaneously providing a healthy wildlife habitat.